-- Create a new EDGE report and choose the purchase a new home option in the goals screen.
+- Create a new Mortgage Coach presentation and choose the "purchase a new home" option in the goals screen.

 - In the affordability screen, leave the current savings and rate of return blank.

 - In the first product, call it Cash purchase or something like that and leave the loan parameters blank except for the property value.
 Make sure to fill in the monthly taxes and insurance.

 - Enter your new purchase loan as you would normally do for product two.